axtex/255-AI/README.md

 # Impact of AI on Work

 A data science study of AI exposure risk across 655 U.S. occupations, combining labor market outcomes (BLS), occupational skill profiles (O\*NET), and expert AI exposure scores (Felten AIOE) to understand how AI affects employment and wages.
+Created for CMPE 255 at SJSU.

 ## Research Questions